 Focus on public health practice within the three principal domains/modules:

-Health and Social Care Systems
+Health & Social Care Systems (20 CATS)

-Public Health Skills in Practice
+Public Health Skills in Practice (20 CATS)

 Students are also required to complete an appropriate, discrete, academic or service public health dissertation project to integrate and apply public health-related knowledge and skills.
 There may be opportunities to work with local public health organisations.